 If people and communities are to thrive, education and job training are of critical importance.
 A workforce armed with the skills needed to succeed in the jobs of tomorrow is important not only to the success of our business, but also to a country’s ability to compete in the global marketplace.
-We focus on improving instruction in the key subjects of science, technology, engineering and math and on helping provide the career and technical training that can lead directly to well-paying jobs.
+We focus on improving instruction in the key subjects of science, technology, engineering and math (STEM) and on helping provide the career and technical training that can lead directly to well-paying jobs.

 Working with our partners, we take a comprehensive approach to investments in education by getting students excited about STEM and encouraging them to pursue STEM courses and, ultimately, STEM careers.
 We support educational standards and proven curricula that promote project- and problem-based learning.
-We also support teacher training, provide classroom resources, fund outside-of-school activities, and develop partnerships with universities designed to strengthen faculty, curricula and student development.
+We also support teacher training, provide classroom resources, fund outside-of-school activities, and form partnerships with universities designed to strengthen faculty, curricula and student development.
 In addition to helping the communities where we operate – these investments help us.
 Tomorrow’s Chevron engineers are today’s schoolchildren.

 partnering to support education

-Beyond the Beaker is a program for secondary students that raises awareness of and encourages participation in STEM-related careers.
+- Beyond the Beaker is a program for secondary students that raises awareness of and encourages participation in STEM-related careers.
 It also promotes the positive impact STEM skills can have on any career.

-The Science Teacher Support and Mentor Program helps primary and secondary school teachers in Pilbara communities enhance their approach to scientific knowledge and increase their confidence when delivering science programs in the classroom.
+- The Science Teacher Support and Mentor Program helps primary and secondary school teachers in Pilbara communities enhance their approach to scientific knowledge and increase their confidence when delivering science programs in the classroom.

 In Indonesia, Chevron built and sponsors two polytechnic schools.
 Riau Caltex Polytechnic was built in 2001, and Politeknik Aceh was built with our partners in the long-term recovery effort following the 2004 tsunami.
 More than 3,300 students have graduated from these two schools.

-Also in Indonesia, Chevron offers the Darmasiswa Chevron Riau scholarship program, which helps local talented students access higher education.
+Also in Indonesia, Chevron offers the Darmasiswa Chevron Riau scholarship program, which helps talented local students access higher education.
 Since 2001, the program has helped nearly 1,100 students.